 Nanoengineers add functionalities to nanomaterials by interfacing them with biological molecules or structures.
 Nanomaterials have a size similar to most biological molecules and structures; therefore they can be used inside the body, even down to the level of a human cell.
 By combining nanomaterials with biology, clever nanodoc engineers have developed nanoscale diagnostic devices, contrast agents, analytical tools, and drug delivery vehicles.

-One type of medical nanobot possesses many of the above characteristics and is poised to enter clinical trials.
-Learn more about this self-propelled, cancer-seeking nanobot called a bacteriobot is this linked report.
+Two types of medical nanobot possess many of the above characteristics and one of them, the bacteriobot, is poised to enter clinical trials.

 Help Us Spread the Word